Fayetteville police release additional details in Friday night shooting at apartment complex | Arkansas Democrat Gazette

-FAYETTEVILLE -- Police have released the name of a man arrested in connection with a shooting incident Friday night that left a juvenile with a gunshot wound.
+FAYETTEVILLE -- Police have released the name of a man arrested in connection with a shooting Friday night that left a teenage boy with a gunshot wound.

-Emmanuel Jovanni Galvan, 18, of 1103 S. C St. in Rogers is facing charges of contributing to the delinquency of a minor in connection with the incident, according to a police report.
+Emmanuel Jovanni Galvan, 18, of Rogers is facing charges of contributing to the delinquency of a minor in connection with the incident, according to a police report.

 Police responded to the Alight Fayetteville apartment complex at 1601 S. English Place around 11:23 p.m.
 Friday after receiving multiple calls regarding more than 15 shots being fired, according to the report.
 One caller reported seeing a blue two-door pickup leaving the area.

-An officer arriving at the scene reported seeing a blue Chevrolet Silverado pulling into a parking lot at Fayetteville Taco & Tamale Co. at 417 W. Martin Luther King Jr. Blvd., approximately a quarter mile away from the apartment complex, the report says.
+An officer arriving at the scene reported seeing a blue Chevrolet Silverado pulling into a parking lot at Fayetteville Taco & Tamale Co. at 417 W. Martin Luther King Jr. Blvd., approximately a quarter-mile from the apartment complex, the report says.

 The officer stopped the pickup, which was being driven by Galvan and had a 17-year-old boy in the passenger seat, according to the report.

-Initially, both Galvan and the juvenile denied involvement in the incident, the report says.
-The responding officer reported there was a Glock 45 9mm pistol with an extended 30-round magazine in plain sight inside the vehicle.
-Both Galvan and the juvenile admitted the gun was the juvenile's and was in his possession at the time of the shooting.
+Initially, Galvan and the boy denied involvement in the shooting, the report says.
+The responding officer reported that there was a Glock 45 9mm pistol with an extended 30-round magazine in plain sight inside the vehicle.
+Galvan and the boy admitted that the gun was the boy's and was in his possession at the time of the shooting.

 The boy requested an ambulance for a gunshot wound to his leg, the report said.
 He was transported to Washington Regional Medical Center.
-He later was taken the Juvenile Detention Center in connection with being a minor in possession of a handgun, according to Sgt.
+He later was taken to the juvenile detention center in connection with being a minor in possession of a handgun, according to Sgt.
 Stephen Mauk, Fayetteville police spokesman.

 While being interviewed by police, Galvan said he picked up the juvenile in Rogers and took him to Fayetteville to attend a house party, the report said.
 When they arrived, the boy got into an argument and gunshots were fired, though it is unclear by whom.